tcsuk/hudm5001/hudm5199_semester_project_guidelines.md

 - The files can be in Jupyter Notebooks or Python scripts

 **SUBMISSION**
-- By May 4, submit (i) written report and (ii) code files in one Zip file submit through Canvas.
+- By the deadline, submit (i) written report and (ii) code files in one Zip file submit through Canvas.

 **RUBRIC**